 The audience is only 15 people and when you enter you are taken to a small room where you are given a drink and invited to explore the space.
 You quickly learn that you are in a mental hospital and where seems like Alice Liddell is interred at the hospital.

 The story that unfolds is a variation of the Alice in Wonderland story that ebbs in and out of Alice Liddell’s (speculative) biography.
-For those of you who do not know, Lewis Carroll wrote Alice in Wornderland as an adult man.
-Alice Liddell was a 6 year old neighbor girl that he befriended and used her as basis for Alice in his story.
+For those of you who do not know, Lewis Carroll wrote Alice in Wonderland as an adult man.
+Alice Liddell was a 6-year-old neighbor girl that he befriended and used her as the basis for Alice in his story.
 Modern scholars speculate that Carroll may have been a pedophile or at least had a romantic infatuation with the child.
-It is unclear and we may never know, but this performance is a story that floats between the fictional Alice and the speculative aftermath of a post Carroll Alice Liddell.
+It is unclear and we may never know, but this performance is a story that floats between the fictional Alice and the speculative aftermath of a post-Carroll Alice Liddell.

-While the audience is in the room, cast members begin to split the audience apart and we were pulled into different rooms where we see and particpate in different pieces of the performance.
-You are lead throughout the large 3 floor building for the next 2 hours.
-I read that an an audience member only sees 75% of everything that is performed, so I will share some of my favorites.
+While the audience is in the room, cast members begin to split the audience apart and we were pulled into different rooms where we see and participate in different pieces of the performance.
+You are lead throughout the large 3-floor building for the next 2 hours.
+I read that an audience member only sees 75% of everything that is performed so I will share some of my favorites.

 Two juxtaposed Alice scenes were very powerful.
 One was an innocent Alice dancing and being held by Carroll and the other was Alice as the Queen of Hearts as an aggressive seductress.
 Alone, each scene is choreographed well, but next to each other, it really does make you feel like you are watching a mind split.
 There was a mad hatter’s tea party that was lovely and fun.
 This scene took us back to the hospital setting and it felt like a way to deliver medicine to someone having a break.
 It was a reminder from the playwright; “Enjoy the story, but remember you’re in a madhouse for good reason.”